aleph2c/miros-rabbitmq/doc/docs.rst

 NetworkedFactory or NetworkedActiveObject class to match your specific design specification.

-There is a myriad of different arrows that are used differently in different situations.
+The UML class diagram has a myriad of different arrows that are used differently in different situations.
 UML is needlessly confusing, and it probably resulted from people wanting to turn UML into a programming language on it's own.
 They should have left it as a collection of guidelines for sketching out some pictures that can be understood by other people.

 Nobody really understands UML; UML has contradictions in its specification.
 If it were understood, its authors would have removed the inconsistencies before it